eraybasar/pesdk-docs/_guides/ios/v6/introduction/demos.md

 ---
 layout: guides/content
 title: &title Demos # title as shown in the menu and
+description: For a straightforward integration of the PhotoEditor SDK, see our set of example integrations for various frameworks like React Native, Ionic or Cordova.
 menuitem: *title
 order: 4
 platform: ios